 You can select multiple locations in the source tree, including subfolders.
 Press ⌘ on Mac or Ctrl in Windows to select them.
 Note the Delete After Copying option, which deletes the images from your source location or locations after they are copied to your destination.

 Step 2: Review Images

-All of the images from my source locations are selected by default.
-You can copy them all and do your editing and organizing once they are on your computer, or, if you prefer, you can choose the ones to copy right here in the grid.
-I’ll do that, as selecting them at this stage saves disk space and time, since I won’t be copying the photos I know I won’t use.
-I’ll uncheck them all and then use Exposure’s keyboard shortcuts to speed up the selection process by holding down the shift key to select a contiguous group of photos across multiple rows or columns and pressing the spacebar to check them.
+Culling obvious throw away shots at this stage saves disk space and time.
+Uncheck all the photos and then use Exposure’s keyboard shortcuts to speed up the selection process by holding down the Shift key to select a contiguous group of photos across multiple rows or columns and pressing the Spacebar to check them.

 Step 3: Select Destination and Options

-The final stage of my image copy is applying metadata to my images.
+The final stage of the image copy is applying metadata to images.
 This is a great way to get organized right at the copy stage, and even to apply Exposure’s creative presets.